 Vacation and personal time should be requested at least two weeks in advance and is subject to supervisor approval.
 Supervisors may establish longer advanced notice policies in their own departments for operational efficiency.
 While every effort is made to accommodate vacation and personal time requests to ensure that staffing and operational needs are met at all times, CIA reserves the right to deny requests at its discretion.
 Requests and approvals must be documented on the employee’s time sheet.

-Full-time administrative employees accrue up to 49 paid sick hours per fiscal year, and part-time benefits-eligible employees accrue up to 21 paid sick hours per fiscal year.
-Paid sick hours are accrued on a semi-monthly basis as follows:
+Full-time administrative employees recieve 7 sick days per fiscal year, and part-time benefits-eligible employees recieve 3 paid sick days per fiscal year.

 Paid sick time may be taken in increments of full hours.